 When preparing for the holiday season, brands that are already confident in the impact of their cross-channel campaigns can implement best practices to make their AI-powered campaigns even more profitable.
 Marketing performance company Jellyfish took this approach to help its retail clients.
 “We uploaded store details and local product feeds to augment their omnichannel capabilities and used seasonality adjustments to scale spend when sales were high,” says Sara Furney-Howe, senior paid search director.
 “We also fine-tuned assets, calling out seasonal messaging along with evergreen creative.
 AI multiplied our human input, allowing us to smash revenue targets across the whole book of business.”

-Extend learnings to other areas of your organization
+Extend learnings to other areas of your organisation

 Step 4: Expand